-The major concern that troubles a lot of NRIs is to find an effective way to transfer money to India as well as from India for some cases.
+The major concern that troubles a lot of NRIs is to find an effective way to transfer money to India as well as from India in some cases.
 There are many different options available to send and receive money from abroad but not all of them are highly effective and some are too costly to afford.

 Even if they find the best option to send money to India from abroad, it is very difficult to maintain a Rupee account in India.
 Hence, the Government of India has introduced two options for NRI to open a bank account in India – NRE or NRO account.